srobotta/moodle-database-presets/personel-list/README.md

 </div>

 The *Single view* template uses the email address (and actually creates a mailto link), the *List view* template does not include the email.
-In case you want have the email as well in the list view, then add it in the content of the `listtemplate.html` as a row e.g. between the name and the position:
+In case you want have the email included as well in the list view, add it in the content of the `listtemplate.html` as a row e.g. between the name and the position:

 ```